yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ```

 ### How to trim off irregular participants
-It is not uncommon in a data set to have few participants who did not engage in
+It is not uncommon in a data set to have few participants who do not engage in
 performing a task or drop out in the middle of an experiment.
 With convincing
-evidence, the analyst usually wish to exclude these participants.
+evidence, we can exclude these participants.
 Here I demonstrated
-one way to conduct this operation in R language.
+one way to conduct this operation.

-This simply is to apply the _match_ function, which has a symbol form, *%in%*.
+I used the _match_ function, which has a symbol form, *%in%*.
 This
 is an R internal function, which uses efficient algorithm.
 ```
 ## Excluding 3 + 13 participants from model fitting, due to